Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: The large deviation estimates

-\end{Prop} Before proving Proposition \ref{prop: Tightness}, let us first show that it implies a large deviation estimate in the Skorohod space of trajectories $D([0,T^\star], \cM(\bbD))$ (for a definition see Section 12 in \cite{Billingsley}).
-First of all notice that the upper bound holds as the closed sets for the Skorohod topology are also closed for the weak topology.
-We consider now an open set $\cO$ for the strong topology and $\gp$ a trajectory in $\cO \cap \cR$, recalling~$\cR$ is defined in~(\ref{eq: minimum principe variationnel}).
+Thus the sequence of measures $(\pi^\eps_t)$ is exponentially tight. \end{Prop} Before proving Proposition \ref{prop: Tightness}, let us first show that it implies large deviation estimates in the Skorokhod space of trajectories $D([0,T ], \cM(\bbD))$ (for a definition see Section 12 in \cite{Billingsley}).
+First of all notice that the upper bound \eqref{eq: large deviations upper bound} holds for closed sets $\bf F$ and not only compact sets as the sequence of measures $(\bbP_\eps)$ is tight and the closed sets for the Skorokhod topology are also closed for the weak topology.

+We consider now an open set ${\bf O}$ for the strong topology and $\gp$ a trajectory in ${\bf O} \cap \cR_{r,T}$, recalling that~$\cR_{r,T}$ is defined in~\eqref{eq: set R 2}.
 We would like to apply the same proof as in Section \ref{sec: Lower bound LD} and to reduce the estimates to sample paths in a weak open set of the form \eqref{eq: petit voisinage 2}.
 We proceed in several steps.
 First note that there exists $\gd>0$ such that

-Since $\gp$ belongs to $\cR$, the density $\gp$ is smooth in time.
+Since $\gp$ belongs to $\cR_{r,T}$, the density $\gp$ is continuous in time.
 Choosing a time step $\gga>0$ small enough, we can restrict to computing the distance at discrete times

-Since $\gp$ is regular in time and we consider only $T^\star/\gga$ times, the set above can be approximated by a set of the form ${\bf O}_\gd( \gp)$ as in \eqref{eq: petit voisinage 2}.
+Since $\gp$ is continuous in time and we consider only $T /\gga$ times, the first set above can be approximated by a set of the form ${\bf O}_\gd( \gp)$ as in \eqref{eq: petit voisinage 2}.
 As a consequence we have shown that there is an open set ${\bf O}_\gd( \gp)$ such that

 By Proposition \ref{prop: Tightness} the last term can be made arbitrarily small for $\gga$ small.
 Thus the proof of the lower bound reduces now to the one of weak open sets as in Section \ref{sec: Lower bound LD}.